Dean, McCourt School of Public Policy

 Dr. Ross serves as the Academic Director of the MPM programs.
 She teaches for both the McCourt School and Georgetown's Government Department.
 She worked for the federal government for almost 15 years, most recently at the Office of Management and Budget, before returning to academe.
 She holds an MPA from the Maxwell School of Citizenship and Public Affairs at Syracuse University and a Ph.D. in Government from Georgetown University.

 Associate Dean for Academic Affairs and MPP Faculty Director

 Dr. Schone serves as the Academic Director of MPP programs at the McCourt School.
 In addition, she teaches courses in the core curriculum and in health policy.
 Her research focuses primarily on the economics of the family, the employment-related health insurance market and the economics of obesity.
 Dr. Schone has been affiliated with Georgetown since 1998 and has a Ph.D. in Economics from the University of Virginia.

 Mr. Sirjue came to Georgetown in 2011 after more than 20 years in finance and administration at Howard University.
 Beginning in 2002, Dean served a 4 year appointment as a member of the Prince George's County Board of Education, the second largest school district in the state of Maryland.
-He oversees the administration of the McCourt School and works closely with both staff and students.
+He is the Senior Business Officer and oversees the administration of the McCourt School and works closely with faculty, staff, and students.
 He has an MBA from the Howard School of Business and has extensive experience in the Accounting field.